Getting Started Edit

 componentId Edit

-It restricts the result set to only those ComponentTag
+It restricts the result set to only those ComponentTags which are attached to the specified Component`

 name Edit